chandraS/LKE-node-healer/README.md

 # LKE Node Healer

 ## Overview

-LKE Node Healer is a single Python script that runs as a Kubernetes Deployment and watches all nodes in an LKE cluster.
-When a node becomes unhealthy and remains unhealthy for 60 seconds, the script begins a removal workflow: it pre-provisions a replacement node, drains the unhealthy node, and deletes the corresponding Linode instance.
+LKE Node Healer is a lightweight Python script running as a Kubernetes Deployment that watches all nodes in an LKE or LKE-E cluster.
+When a node is found to be externally cordoned (`Unschedulable=true`), the script annotates it with `lke.ops/needs-attention=true` so the ops team is alerted and can investigate the root cause manually.

-LKE auto-heal then keeps the pool size aligned automatically.
+The script does **not** auto-remediate.
+No nodes are drained or deleted.
+Remediation is left to the ops team.

+---

+In LKE, a node can become cordoned (`Unschedulable=true`) without being unhealthy from Kubernetes' perspective.

+In this state the node shows `Ready=True` but no pods can be scheduled onto it.
+It is effectively unusable and Kubernetes has no native mechanism to detect or remediate this automatically.

+The healer detects this condition and annotates the node so the ops team is notified.

 ---